Alerts & Communications

 The University of Chicago takes your safety very seriously.
 The University has multiple ways to communicate with you in the event of any serious or potentially serious situations or hazards that may affect you.

 cAlert is the University’s emergency notification system.
 In a life-threatening situation that requires immediate action, cAlert sends every member of our community a short email message, or SMS text message and automated phone calls to those who sign up for expanded service.
 Students, faculty, other academic personnel, and staff of the University are automatically enrolled with the email address provided in the University directory.
 To ensure your contact information is up-to-date and to add other ways for the University to contact you in the event of an emergency, visit cAlert online.

 Guidelines for Timely Security Alerts

 The University of Chicago issues timely security alerts when incidents reported to the University of Chicago Police Department (UCPD) or other Campus Security Authorities1 represent continuing threats to the campus community.
 The goal of sending a timely security alert is to give members of the campus community information that will allow them to adjust their behavior to protect their personal safety.

-Decisions regarding whether to issue a timely security alert are made on a case-by-case basis by the Associate Vice President for Safety, Security, and Civic Affairs (or designee), taking into account the nature and location of the crime and whether there is a continuing threat to the campus community.
-The Associate Vice President for Safety and Security (or designee) will consult with the Vice President for Communications (or designee) and the Dean of Students in the University (or designee) regarding the alert, unless time does not allow, and may consult with the Vice President and General Counsel (or designee) and the Title IX Coordinator for the University (or designee).
+Decisions regarding whether to issue a timely security alert are made on a case-by-case basis by the Associate Vice President for Safety & Security (or designee), taking into account the nature and location of the crime and whether there is a continuing threat to the campus community.
+The Associate Vice President for Safety & Security (or designee) will consult with the Vice President for Communications (or designee) and the Dean of Students in the University (or designee) regarding the alert, unless time does not allow, and may consult with the Vice President and General Counsel (or designee) and the Title IX Coordinator for the University (or designee).